f1le-transfer/file-transfer/README.md

 ## Info
 <p>Documentation will be updated. 🙂</p>

-Current project stage: improving user security.
+Current stage of the project: improving user security and working on methods for updating the user.

 #### Frequent errors:
 Error while installing npm modules: